Appalshop: National Endowment for the Humanities

-ArtPlace America Grant
+ArtPlace America

-In July 2015 Appalshop was awarded $450,000 by ArtPlace America, which provided funding for increasing arts and technology training.
+In July 2015, Appalshop was awarded $450,000 by ArtPlace America, which provided funding for increasing arts and technology training.
 The money also helped to diversify Letcher County's economy.

-Economic Development Administration and Appalachian Regional Commission Grants
+Economic Development Administration and Appalachian Regional Commission

-These grants were awarded to the Southeast Kentucky High Tech Workforce Project that was started by Appalshop.
-The totaled amount of money awarded was $275,000.
-Economic Development Administration awarded $200,000 and Appalachian Regional Commission awarded $75,000.
-The grants will help develop a certificate program at Southeast Kentucky Community & Technical College campuses in Letcher that will focuses on information technology and media production.
+A total of $275,000 in grants was awarded to the Southeast Kentucky High Tech Workforce Project, which was started by Appalshop.
+The Economic Development Administration awarded $200,000 and the Appalachian Regional Commission awarded $75,000.
+The grants will help develop a certificate program at Southeast Kentucky Community & Technical College campuses in Letcher focusing on information technology and media production.